SSWConsulting/SSW.Rules.Content/rules/automation-tools/rule.md

 <!--endintro-->

-## PowerAutomate
+## Power Automate
-PowerAutomate lets any random user automate away things they find painful.
+Power Automate lets any random user automate away things they find painful.
 They can go from zero to hero in under a day!

-PowerAutomate is the perfect tool for non-developers who want to spin-up a bit of automation to address tasks that cause daily pain for them personally.
+Power Automate is the perfect tool for non-developers who want to spin-up a bit of automation to address tasks that cause daily pain for them personally.

+Power Automate is also pretty simple to deploy, you can package it up in a Power Platform solution and then deploy it to dev, test and production at the click of the button.
+That way you can skip building DevOps pipelines!

 However, once the logic gets complex or you need to integrate with custom systems, it's time to look at another solution.